Bama-Racing/Baja_Docs/readme.md

 # External Documentation
 * SAE Rule Book
+* Eel Documentation
+* Virtual Environments
+* Link to JavaScript Dials
 * W3 Schools HTML
 * W3 Schools CSS
-* Other Speedometer
+* Arduino Speedometer Examples

 # Brief System Overview
 ### The HUD
 The HUD is Electrical's show pony.
 It is currently comprised of a Raspberry Pi 3B connected to a touch screen display and two Hall Effect Sensors.
 These Hall Effect sensors are able to detect magnetic fields.
-By placngin
+By placing magnets on the output shaft of the engine and one of the axles, we can derive engine and wheel RPM (and then calculate speed).

+### Firmware
+The firmware is what I have labeled the mathematics code.
+This code begins by using a listener event called an interrupt to monitor the GPIO pins the Hall Effect Sensors are connected to.
+When the voltage on this pin changes, the interrupt listener is triggered and calls the perscribed function.

+This function records the time between pulses in nanoseconds and uses this to calculate RPM.
+The speed function is then multiplied by a constant to account for wheel diameter.

+### Software
+The data from these functions is then saved to a variable.
+The software then displays these variables on the GUI.

+The GUI is generated using a library called Eel.
+Eel does a couple things:
+* Launches a locally hosted website
+* Connects the JavaScript file in this site to your main Python script

+When Eel is initialized, the method will require a directory to the local site.
+See the tutorial video I made on HTML/CSS to better understand this.
+This will be the folder that houses all of your HTML/CSS for your website.

+Assuming there is a JavaScript file in your website, Eel allows for Python functions to be exposed to JavaScript and vice versa.
+This allows for a JavaScript function to be run from your Python script.
+In our case, we can write a function in JavaScript to update the text in our HTML document and then call it from Python and pass in the speed and RPM variables.

+**Note that Eel must be run in Python 3.7 or later.** Please also be sure to double check the Eel documentation to make sure this requirement has not changed.

+The best way to make sure Eel is running in the correct version of Python is by creating a Python 3.7 Virtual Environment (venv).
+Make sure this environment is initialized before running the script. **Failing to do so will cause the background to appear white.**